Ulrich Schmid

 About myself

 I am currently full professor and head of the Embedded Computing Systems Group at the Institut für Technische Informatik at TU Vienna.
 My background is in computer science and mathematics as well as in industrial electronics and embedded systems design.
-I received several awards and prices, most notably the Austrian START-price, and own the first and, up to now, only venia docendi ("Habilitation") for the whole field of computer science at TU Wien.
+I received several awards and prices, most notably the Austrian START-prize, and own the venia docendi ("Habilitation") for the whole field of computer science at TU Wien.

 Here is my full curriculum vitae:

-I am married to Dr. Isolde Schmid-Reiter, who is assistant professor at the Institute of Theatre Research at the University of Vienna and secretary general of the European Academy of Music Theatre.
+I am married to Dr. Isolde Schmid-Reiter, who is assistant professor at the University of Vienna and secretary general of the European Academy of Music Theatre.
 My private interests besides my family are music (playing organ), philosophy, literature, and athletics.